warmlyyours/kri/content/post/24-Incredible-Examples-of-Luxury-Faucets.md

 5. [KSTB-4422 Triple Bowl](https://swanstone.com/en/product/kstb-4422-22%22-x-44%22-triple-bowl_sw000166)
 {{< postImage "KSTB-4422 Triple Bowl" "/img/24sinks/Swan-SW000166-010.jpg" "/img/24sinks/Swan-SW000166-010.jpg" >}}

 A straight spout faucet such as this one here is small and lightweight enough and designed very well to fit perfectly for a compact kitchen.
-Three bowls inlayed next to each other gives maximum efficiency.
+Three bowls inlayed next to each other for maximum efficiency.
 The basins are shallow so if you say spring a leak then there's enough workspace under the counter to seal up your line, but you may need to wash large cookware separately.
 Not a lot of faucets are made with the quality of craftsmanship seen in this design.

 6. [Delta 4380-DST](https://amzn.to/3k8xrAK)
 {{< postImage "Delta 4380-DST" "/img/24sinks/716EU51Zn6L._AC_SL1500_.jpg" "/img/24sinks/716EU51Zn6L._AC_SL1500_.jpg" >}}